 - RoboForm (Windows, Mac, iOS, Android, Linux, Chrome OS)

 - Bitwarden (Windows, MacOS, Linux, iOS, Android, browsers)

 But knowing which to sign up for isn’t just as simple as looking down the feature list and price.
 Recent hacks and data leaks mean you need to be extra careful about which one you use.

-Features packed into this excellent password management tool include a reliable password generator, username and password storage, secure sharing, and an intuitive user interface.
+Features packed into this excellent password management tool include unlimited passwords, 1GB of document storage, and two-factor authentication.
 It even has a built-in watchtower service designed to notify you of ongoing website breaches.

-Keeper Security offers a range of password solutions for enterprise, business, family, and personal use.
+Keeper Security offers a range of password solutions for enterprise, business, family, personal, and even student use.
 It’s one of the most scalable password managers currently available.